wsp-for-aws/wsp-cluster-configuration/README.md

 ```

 Once you have reviewed the result and are satisfied with it, you should create a branch, commit the changes and open a
 pull request.
-When ths pull request is approved and merged, ArgoCD will notice the changes and apply them.
+When this pull request is approved and merged, ArgoCD will notice the changes and apply them.
 The
 ApplicationSet controller will create a new Application for the new directory, which in turn will create the namespace
 itself and other resources in the cluster.